Bihar: Civil servant suspended for issuing travel pass to BJP MLA

 New Delhi, Apr 22: A civil servant in Bihar was suspended for issuing a travel pass to a BJP MLA who recently travelled to Kota to bring back his daughter, triggering a major controversy.

-According to a notification issued by the states general administration department on Tuesday night, Anu Kumar, the Sub Divisional Officer, Sadar, Nawada district, was suspended with immediate effect for issuing the pass in favour of Anil Singh who represents the Hisua assembly segment.
+According to a notification issued by the state general administration department on Tuesday night, Anu Kumar, the Sub Divisional Officer, Sadar, Nawada district, was suspended with immediate effect for issuing the pass in favour of Anil Singh who represents the Hisua assembly segment.

 Coronavirus positive cases in India rise to 19,984, death toll at 640